-Moreover, even when a microservice could be physically implemented as a single service, process, or container (for simplicity's sake, that is the approach taken in the initial version of eShopOnContainers), this parity between business microservice and physical service or container is not necessarily required in all cases when you build a large and complex application composed of many dozens or even hundreds of services.
+Moreover, even when a microservice could be physically implemented as a single service, process, or container (for simplicity's sake, that is the approach taken in the initial version of <a href="est-approach-est-

 This is where there is a difference between an application's logical architecture and physical architecture.
 The logical architecture and logical boundaries of a system do not necessarily map one-to-one to the physical or deployment architecture.
 It can happen, but it often does not.